noawe-boi/NoahsObsidianSync/Physics/Year 12/Notes/Photon.md

   - physics
 ---
 ### What are photons
-Massless particles that travel at the speed of $c$.
+Mass-less particles that travel at the speed of $c$.
 Considered to be their own [[Antiparticle]]

 #### Force